brian-sigurdson/various-course-projects/README.md

 # various-course-projects
 Repository to hold writing samples for various course projects.

-The files have been renamed according to their subject.
+The files have been renamed according to their subject matter.